Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 #### Upload progress

 Once the spreadsheet upload is in progress, you can leave the page and continue with other tasks in Contrast.
-If the upload is successful, Contrast shows you a confirmation message with the number of users uploaded.
-If the upload failed, Contrast shows you an error message with the source of the error on the spreadsheet.
+If the upload is successful, you'll see a confirmation message in the UI that includes the number of users uploaded.
+If the upload failed, you'll see an error message that includes the source of the error in the spreadsheet.

 ## Organization Settings